-We are an early stage development company and we currently do not earn any revenues from our drug candidates.
+We are an early-stage development company and we currently do not earn any revenues from our drug candidates.
 The continuation of our research and development activities and the commercialization of the targeted therapeutic products are dependent upon our ability to successfully finance and complete our research and development programs through a combination of equity financing and payments from strategic partners.
 We have no current sources of significant payments from strategic partners.
+As of the filing date, we have sufficient liquidity to support the Company's operations until August 2024.